-I have benefited from extensive training in trauma-specific therapies including EMDR and TF-CBT (Trauma-Focused Cognitive Behavioral Therapy) for individuals and families that may benefit from concrete tools, skills and knowledge to balance emotions and to take achievable steps towards improving their lives.
+I have benefited from extensive training in trauma-specific therapies including attachment-informed EMDR and TF-CBT (Trauma-Focused Cognitive Behavioral Therapy) for individuals and families that may benefit from concrete tools, skills and knowledge to balance emotions and to take achievable steps towards improving their lives.

 Currently, I am an External Field Instructor for USC graduate level students.
 I constantly pursue opportunities that will deepen my knowledge of the human psyche using researched and time-tested tools and skills for managing mental wellness and other forms of knowledge that I incorporate into therapy to obtain soul+ connection with my clients.